On the frequentist validity of Bayesian limits

-\end{lemma} Thus, the mere existence of test sequences is enough to guarantee posterior concentration, a fact expressed in suitable, $n$-dependent form through the following proposition. \begin{proposition} Assume that for given priors $\Pi_n$, sequences $(B_n),(V_n)\subset\scrG$ and $a_n,b_n\downarrow0$ such that $a_n=o(b_n)$ with $\Pi_n(B_n)\geq b_n>0$, there exists a Bayesian test sequence for $B_n$ versus $V_n$ of power $a_n$.
+\end{lemma} So the mere existence of a test sequence is enough to guarantee posterior concentration, a fact expressed in $n$-dependent form through the following proposition. \begin{proposition} Assume that for given priors $\Pi_n$, sequences $(B_n),(V_n)\subset\scrG$ and $a_n,b_n\downarrow0$ such that $a_n=o(b_n)$ with $\Pi_n(B_n)\geq b_n>0$, there exists a Bayesian test sequence for $B_n$ versus $V_n$ of power $a_n$.
 Then,